-Woody debris management guidelines for fence line clearing for grazing dispositions advise that for clearings between 10 and 30 m wide, the woody debris pile should be located >5 m from the edge of the clearing and should be disposed of within 24 months, while for clearings <10 m wide, the woody debris pile can remain in place provided that the woody material is within the lease boundary, piled away from standing timber, and leaners are cut and made to lie flat to the ground (Powter, personal communication 2020).
+Woody debris management guidelines for fence line clearing for grazing dispositions advise that for clearings between 10 and 30 m wide, the woody debris pile should be located >5 m from the edge of the clearing and should be disposed of within 24 months.
+For clearings <10 m wide, the woody debris pile can remain in place provided that the woody material is within the lease boundary, piled away from standing timber, and leaners are cut and made to lie flat to the ground (Powter, personal communication 2020).
 An 8 m break in woody debris windrows is required every 60 m to allow for movement of wildlife and livestock.

-Woody debris piles left in place that fail to meet the Forested Land typically fail for debris as per Section 9.6.1 of the Forested Land Criteria and the Combined Assessment Tool:
+Woody debris piles left in place that fail to meet the Forested Land Criteria typically fail to meet requirement outlined in Section 9.6.1 of the Forested Land Criteria and the Combined Assessment Tool:

-• Coarse woody debris shall be spread over the site and may not be piled, windrowed or concentrated in one area as this may pose a fire hazard, particularly in areas near settlements.
+• Coarse woody debris shall be spread over the site and may not be piled, windrowed, or concentrated in one area as this may pose a fire hazard, particularly in areas near settlements.

-From a reclamation perspective, a woody debris pile can be left in place with a variance if it is not limiting forest ecosystem function or equivalent land capability of the site as a whole (as discussed in Section 3) and if all of the following requirements are met:
+From a reclamation perspective, a woody debris pile may be left in place with a variance if the site has the following characteristics:

-- The site passes the Forested Land Criteria for vegetation2: - o If the site was reclaimed prior to June 1, 2007 and was seeded with grasses: Minimum 80% compatible vegetation cover based on the seed mix and the plants are healthy3.
+- 1. The site passes the Forested Land Criteria for vegetation2: - If the site was reclaimed prior to June 1, 2007, and was seeded with grasses: Minimum 80% compatible vegetation cover based on the seed mix and the plants are healthy3. - If a Natural Recovery Site (regardless of reclamation date): A minimum of 25% canopy cover of herbaceous species; and a minimum 25% canopy cover of woody species or a minimum stem count of 5/10 m2 plot (i.e., 5,000 stems/ha), and the plants are healthy.